 Shortening the term of a mortgage is another big reason to refinance.
 During the first 15 years of a 30-year mortgage, the bulk of a mortgage holder’s payments are on interest.

-However, shortening the term of the home loan would save the mortgage holder $140,565 in reduced interest payments.
+However, shortening the term of the home loan would save the mortgage holder $140,565 in reduced interest payments over the life of the loan.
 This savings can be greater if a lower interest rate is also locked in when the refinancing occurs.

-With fixed-rate loans the interest rate is set for the life of the loan, typically 15 years or 30 years.
-Adjustable rate mortgages (ARMs) usually start out as fixed-rate loans and after a few years they switch to variable-rate loans.
-A holder of an ARM can benefit from declining rates, but if rates rise, monthly payments will rise as well.
+With fixed-rate loans, the interest rate is set for the life of the loan — typically 15 years or 30 years.
+Adjustable rate mortgages (ARMs) usually start out as fixed-rate loans and, after a few years, switch to variable-rate loans.
+A holder of an ARM can benefit from declining rates.
+But if rates rise, monthly payments will rise as well.

 Some homeowners refinance an ARM to a fixed-rate mortgage to limit the uncertainty around future payments.
 Conversely, some mortgage holders convert from a fixed-rate mortgage to an ARM.
 Often, ARMs offer lower monthly payments since the interest rate is fixed for a shorter period.